ShaneButt/Flipper/docs/introduction.md

 <h1> What is Flipper? </h1>

-Flipper ties up all of these concepts into a neat little package that is easy to use and easy to intergrate with UI with a very simple to use API.
+Flipper ties up all of these concepts into a neat little package that is easy to integrate with a very simple API.
 It also naturally works great with Roact and Bindings!